Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 To close a block, you go to the first line in the block an press Ctrl-S.
 Any line that ends in {...} is summarized (closed) and can be opened using Ctrl-S

-Additional features:
+Additional controls:

-If you press Ctrl-right arrow with the cursor at any given line, if there is a URL at that line, a borwser is opened to view the URL.
+If you press Ctrl-right arrow with the cursor at any given line, if there is a URL at that line, a browser is opened to view the URL.
 If there is a symbol such as a struct or function at the cursor, the app navigates to that symbol's location in the file.
 Ctrl-left arrow brings you back in this case.
-More naviagtional features can be added using this mechanism.
+More navigational features can be added using this mechanism.

 If you press just Ctrl, it pops up a small menu of features which can be selected using the arrow keys.